The early total was set at 8 (O: -110 | U: -110).The Reds (62-99) lead the series 2-0 after winning 3-2 on Tuesday, thei...

 Will the Chicago Cubs make the playoffs this year?

-The Chicago Cubs did make the playoffs in the 2020 MLB season as they finished in first place in the National League Central with a 34-26 win-loss ratio which meant they played in the Wild Card game, but went down to the Miami Marlins.
+The Chicago Cubs did not make the playoffs in the 2022 MLB season as they finished in third place in the National League Central with a 74-88 win-loss ratio.

 When do the Chicago Cubs play?